muhammedbashar/customer_behavior_analysis_M/README.md

 * Format: CSV

-* Description: The dataset contains structured business-related data used for analysis and visualization.
+* Description: The dataset contains structured business-related data used for analysis and visualisation.

 * Data was initially explored and cleaned using Python before being stored and queried in a MySQL database.